nasa-gibs/worldview/doc/branding.md

 To create an "About" page, edit the following file:

-    etc/brand.custom/src/pages/brand/about.html
+    optoins/brands/pages/about.html

 ## Rebuilding

-Inform the build process to use the "custom" brand directory by issuing the following commands at the root of the repository:

-    mkdir -p brand
-    echo '{"brand": "custom"}' > brand/brand.json

-Build again and the customizations should now be incldued:
+Build again and the customizations should now be included:

     grunt